 The trend towards gold accumulation by central banks in the developing world is an especially noteworthy development.
 Those banks increasingly are seeking to diversity their assets away from the U.S. dollar and the more they grow economically, the more gold they are expected to acquire.
 They already account for about 60% of global demand for gold.

-The other important development is the reclassification of gold as a tier 1, or non-risk asset for banks, which is very bullish for gold, and which could help lay the groundwork for an eventual gold-backed reserve currency.
+The other important development is the reclassification of gold as a tier 1, or non-risk asset, for banks, which is very bullish for gold and could help lay the groundwork for an eventual gold-backed reserve currency.

 The trends discussed above are helping to give gold a large role in the global monetary system, and in the monetary policies of countries all over the world.

 There is definitely no guarantee of new gold price records, or a precious metal-backed currency, or of the systemic financial collapse many people seem to feel is all but certain to occur.

 And while it is true the U.S. dollar is likely to lose purchasing power over the coming years, it may be quite a while before the dollar loses its reserve currency status.
 When it does, it is unlikely to be replaced by the yen, which is not yet widely used enough, or the euro, which is far too weak.
 It is more likely to be replaced by some kind of new reserve currency that is backed by gold or gold and silver.

 A new global reserve currency based on gold could help produce the global monetary stability the world urgently needs, but it will probably take a decade or longer to be implemented.

 At the moment according to Barry Elias in a June 21 piece in Market Oracle (www.marketoracle.com), the global gold market is approximately $8.5 trillion, and the global money supply is $26 trillion.
 That means that gold would need to increase threefold to about $4800 an ounce over the coming years in order to have a stable global monetary regime backed by the yellow metal that would be designed to protect purchasing power and keep a lid on inflation.